-- Reduce the number of DBI calls - The DBI is fast -- but it isn't free! - Using RaiseError is faster than checking return values - and much faster than checking \$DBI::err or \$h->err - Use fetchrow in preference to fetchall - unless you need to keep all the rows - Using fetchall_arrayref (or selectall_arrayref) is now much faster - if using a driver extension compiled with the DBI's Driver.xst wrapper (most are) - because the loop is written in C and doesn't make a method call per row - Using fetchall_arrayref is possible for very large result sets - new \$max rows parameter limits rows returned (and memory consumed) - just add an outer loop to process the results in 'batches', or do it in-line:
+• Reduce the number of DBI calls

+- The DBI is fast -- but it isn't free!

+• Using RaiseError is faster than checking return values

+- and much faster than checking \$DBI::err or \$h->err - Use fetchrow in preference to fetchall - unless you want to keep all the rows for later - if you do, then... - Using fetchall_arrayref (or selectall_arrayref) is faster - if using a driver extension compiled with the DBI's Driver.xst wrapper (most are) - because the loop is written in C and doesn't make a method call per row - Using fetchall_arrayref is possible for very large result sets - the \$max_rows parameter limits rows returned (and memory consumed)

+'''

+- just add an outer loop to process the results in 'batches', or do it in-line:

+'''